postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 SCREENSHOT

 > You can also find the mock server URL in Postman.
-Select **Mock Servers** in the left sidebar, select the `testAPI` collection, and then select **Copy URL**.
+Select **Mock Servers** in the left sidebar, select the `testAPI` mock server, and then select **Copy URL**.

 ## Step 5: Send a request to the mock server

 You are now ready to simulate requests using your collection.
 To send a request to the mock server, use the mock server URL and append the request path: `{{mockURL}}/path`

 Try this yourself by simulating `Request 1` in the `testAPI` collection.
-Create a new request in Postman, leave `GET` selected for the method, and enter the following URL, substituting your mock server URL:
+Create a new request in Postman, leaving `GET` selected for the method.
+For the request URL, enter your mock server URL and append the path from the request:

 `https://8a4dbf15-c25d-472e-81a3-e472d0e534be.mock.pstmn.io/get?test=123`